Home page logo

 send_transaction_named_pipe (smb, function_parameters, function_data, pipe, no_setup, overrides)

-This is the core of making MSRPC calls.
-It sends out a MSRPC packet with the given parameters and data.
 Don't confuse these parameters and data with SMB's concepts of parameters and data -- they are completely different.
 In fact, these parameters and data are both sent in the SMB packet's 'data' section.

 It is probably best to think of this as another protocol layer.
 This function will wrap SMB stuff around a MSRPC call, make the call, then unwrap the SMB stuff from it before returning.